nitdraig/roger/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the GPL v3.0 - see the [LICENSE](LICENSE) file for details.

 ## Contact

-For any questions or suggestions, please feel free to reach out at [your email address].
+For any questions or suggestions, please feel free to reach out at agustind@duck.com